jimbaker/tagstr/docs/pep.rst

 However, the additional complexity to support exact round-tripping seems unnecessary and is thus rejected.

-No dotted tag names
+No Dotted Tag Names
 ------------------

 While it is possible to relax the restriction to not use dotted names, much as was done with decorators, this usage seems unnecessary and is thus rejected.

-No implicit string concatenation
+No Implicit String Concatenation
 --------------------------------

 Implicit tag string concatenation isn't supported, which is `unlike other string literals